iOS SDK

 The Unleash SDK accepts the following initialization options:

 Poller, inject the bootstrap directly into the poller.
-Any bootstrap data injected into the Unleash client options will be ignored when a custom poller is also provided. - Bootstrapped flag configurations are replaced entirely after the first successful fetch.
+Any bootstrap data injected into the client options will be ignored when a custom poller is also provided. - Bootstrapped flag configurations are replaced entirely after the first successful fetch.

 - If bootstrap flags are provided when calling start, the first fetch occurs after the configured